jameszenartist/syntaxsamurai/README.md

 ## Built With

-Currently with just HTML, CSS/SASS, VS Code, and Netlify for the front end.
+Currently with just HTML/CSS/SASS, VS Code, and Netlify for the front end.

 ## Issues